The current state of heat network regulations - As of April 2025

 Heat networks are currently regulated by the Heat Network (Metering & Billing) Regulations 2014.
 You can read the full regulations on the Government website, but we won’t bore you with the details.

-Simply put, building owners and managers who are in charge of a heat network must install energy meters at both the point of entry to the building, and in final consumer properties i.e., your home.
+Simply put, building owners and managers in charge of a heat network must install energy meters at both the point of entry to the building and in end consumer properties i.e., your home.
 This allows us, as the metering & billing provider, to accurately charge you for the energy you use.

 What is covered: